 - Student Academic Affairs

 - Undergraduate Education

 Messages sent to this email address are received by all members.

 |Kelly Rene' Campbell||734.615.7347|

 This group was formed to assist staff in LSA with routine immigration questions related to the employment of faculty, staff and students.
 The members are a resource for all staff and may be contacted as a group or individually for assistance.
 In more complicated immigration issues you may be referred to work directly with International Center staff.
 Please note that it is ultimately the responsibility of the International Center to provide advice on behalf of the University on immigration issues.
-The faculty and staff immigration specialist for LSA is Beth Hoffman-Lopez.
-Her number is 734.615.5234 and her email address is email@example.com
+The faculty and staff immigration specialist for LSA is David Muusz.
+His number is 734.347.7277 and his email address is email@example.com

 Frequently Asked Immigration Questions

 1. Who is responsible for U-M sponsored immigration fees?